presly808/JavaBaseCourse/week2_conditional_flows/lesson2_flow_control_if_block_advanced/task1/task.md

 We also can run a program step by step seeing:
 * how a program is being executed
-* what is happening with tge data on each step
+* what is happening with the data on each step

 I am going to introduce a web tool that can visualize your code. https://cscircles.cemc.uwaterloo.ca/java_visualize/